Young People's Circles

 Young people with sexually harmful behaviour

 Young people eligible for this project are likely to be particularly vulnerable.
 Some will have been abused or neglected themselves and are therefore categorised as both survivor and perpetrator, meaning that working with them effectively is particularly complex.
 Support packages will be tailored to individual needs and last for around 12 months.
 Many of the factors which lead to harmful sexual behaviour in young people are similar to those impacting on adult offenders and therefore we will utilise the expertise and experience we already have in terms of working with adult offenders.
-However, what differs from most adult sexual abusers is that children and adolescents are still developing, both physically and psychologically, so well targeted interventions can be extremely effective in terms of changing attitudes and behaviour, and so, preventing more victims.
+However, what differs from most adults that sexually offend is that children and adolescents are still developing, both physically and psychologically, so well targeted interventions can be extremely effective in terms of changing attitudes and behaviour, and so, preventing more victims.

 What will a Circle for young people look like?